mozilla/thimble.mozilla.org/README.md

 > heroku config:set LOGINAPI="http://testuser:password@[login.mofostaging.net instance]"
 > heroku config:set MAKE_ENDPOINT="http://[makeapi instance]/"
 > heroku config:set MAKE_AUTH="testuser:password"
-> heroku config:set BLEACH_ENDPOINT="http://peaceful-crag-3591.herokuapp.com"
 > heroku config:set SESSION_SECRET="irrelephant"
 ```

-That should be enough to ensure the deployed version has all the environment
-variables that it will rely on.
-The BLEACH_ENDPOINT url is where we are
-currently hosting the custom htmlsanitizer.org code.
-If you want to run
-your own copy, create another heroku instance and read the tutorial on
-setting up a python instance.

-All the other services are correspondingly free: If you're running your
-own heroku copies of all the webmaker.org services, then you can simply
+If you're running your own heroku copies of all the webmaker.org services,
-point your heroku instance to the various other instances.
-If, however,
+then you can simply point your heroku instance to the various other
-you are testing within the greater webmaker.org suite of applications,
+instances.
+If, however, you are testing within the greater webmaker.org
-you probably want to use the `*.mofostaging.net` URLs.
+suite of applications, you probably want to use the `*.mofostaging.net` URLs.

 Also, for Amazon S3, the following values are quite important: